PANDATD/PANDAS-CLI-assistant/README.md

+# Intro

-Desktop command line Desktop Assistant, known as PANDA, This repo is helps you work done faster which is build using python version 3.x
+__Desktop command line Desktop Assistant, known as PANDA, This repo is helps you work done faster which is build using python version 3.x__

 # Features